NYC, New York

 My gosh.
 She has her mother’s smile.

 “It’s nice to meet you,” I say, but I don’t mean it.
 We all stand with stiff, plastic smiles until the adults turn to walk to the baggage claim, giggling and whispering.
 Kate and I follow like a couple of old buzzards chaperoning a pair of lovers.
-Only different buzzards.
-Kate’s eyes look resigned like she might be the next dead animal.
-I’m out for the kill.
-Waiting for the woman to rot.
+Only different types of buzzards.
+Kate’s eyes look resigned, like she might be the next dead animal.
+I’m out for the kill, waiting for the woman to rot.

 “Scarlet always wanted a sister.”